 Psychology Interns receive two hours per week of individual supervision, which is devoted to development of their psychotherapy skills.
-The supervisory relationship includes case conceptualization, treatment planning, ethical decision-making, counselor self-awareness and career development discussions.
+The supervisory sessions include case conceptualization, treatment planning, ethical decision-making, counselor self-awareness and career development discussions.
 Review of audio and video recordings of sessions is part of this process, too.
 The psychology staff at Puget Sound all have very high regard for trainees and for the supervision process.
 Naturally, we are looking for interns who share this value and openness.

 Group Screening Interviews

 Interns receive training in the theory and practice of group selection and composition.
 They may conduct group screening interviews with their co-leader.
 Screenings present group norms to prospective members, explain benefits of group therapy, the focus of this particular group, and describe confidentiality.
 Co-leaders thus support clients while assessing their "fit" for group psychotherapy.

 We attempt to provide the opportunity for each intern to co-lead at least one therapy group with a psychologist during their tenure here.
-Examples of these groups are Eating Disorders, Survivors of Sexual Trauma, General Therapy (mood, interpersonal skills, identity) Grief Support, AD/HD Support, and Gay/Lesbian/Bisexual/Trans/Questioning Support (called As Is.)
+Examples of these groups are Eating Disorders, Survivors of Sexual Trauma, General Therapy (mood, interpersonal skills, identity) Grief Support, and Between the Lines (LGBTQ Support group).
 Unfortunately, we have struggled in recent years to get therapy groups to fill.
 Fortunately, interns find that they obtain group experience in other ways because there are numerous training activities call for group facilitation.
-For example, advising the student organization for sexual minorities ("B-GLAD") or co-leading the bi-weekly substance risk-reduction workshop ("DYRT") would require group facilitation skills, too.
+For example, co-advising Q & A (LGBTQ and ally education/advocacy group) or co-leading the substance risk-reduction workshop ("DYRT") requires group facilitation skills.

 Supervision of Group Therapy with a Licensed Psychologist